 B.P.
 Hillyard, ?Books for the Blind?, Scottish Book Collector, 3 no. 10 (April-May 1993), 19-21.

 Shelf: : R.Blind.S.

 A collection of 226 volumes, which until 1968 were part of the Library of the Royal High School, Edinburgh.
 The Library purchased 94 volumes in 1968 and a further 132 were presented by Edinburgh Public Libraries in 1973.
 A number of the works are Greek and Latin literary texts and commentaries on them; there are also some works of general literature, history and geography, mostly published in the 17th, the 18th and the 19th century, but including one incunable and seven 16th-century books.

-A miscellaneous collection of 45 items from the Royal Scottish Museum transferred to the Library on permanent loan in 1964.
+A miscellaneous collection of 45 items from the Royal Scottish Museum gifted to the Library in 1964.
 The collection contains a number of fine vellum bindings, two tortoiseshell bindings, an enamelled and a silk embroidered binding, and a copy of William Ged?s stereotyped edition of Sallust (Edinburgh, 1744).
 There is also an unidentified printed book of hours, with hand-coloured initials, possibly printed in Lyons c.
 1490 by Simon Vostre.
 A small collection of manuscripts of the 16th and the 17th century, consisting of single leaves and initials, was also presented by the Museum in 1964.

 The manuscripts are catalogued and indexed in Vol. XVII (unpublished) of the Library?s Catalogue of Manuscripts.